Why does restoring full power in Puerto Rico seem like a never-ending task?

 One of the reasons for a lack of inventory in the first place is PREPA's financial woes.
 While a Category 5 hurricane like Maria was expected to cause massive damage, Puerto Rico's bankrupt and greatly indebted public utility had not kept up with upgrading and modernizing its four-decade-old power plants, which mostly produce energy from burning imported oil.

 Puerto Rican government leaders went to federal court in New York on Thursday to request a $1 billion emergency loan to finance operational costs and avoid running out of cash.
 Though the request was not approved, U.S. District Judge Laura Taylor Swain gave Puerto Rico’s lawyers the chance to submit another motion for a $300 million emergency loan, understanding that “the lights cannot go off in Puerto Rico.”
-The motion was filed early Friday and Judge Swain is set to make a decision on Tuesday.
+The motion was filed early Friday and Judge Swain approved it on Monday.

 To reduce costs and avoid a shutdown, Puerto Rico has activated a contingency plan that consists of reducing power to energy reserves that handle generation failures like the one that took place on Feb.
 12 in northern Puerto Rico.
 Government officials said Sunday it should not affect customers.